-The Nominating and Corporate Governance Committee conducted an evaluation and assessment of each director whose term expires in 2013 for purposes of determining whether to recommend them for nomination for re-election to the Board of Directors.
-After reviewing the assessment results, the Nominating and Corporate Governance Committee determined to make a recommendation to the Board of Directors that Howard M. Berk, Daniel J. Brestle, Caroline W. Nahas and Gilbert T. Ray be nominated for re-election to the Board of Directors.
-The Board of Directors reviewed and accepted the Nominating and Corporate Governance Committee's recommendation and has nominated Howard M. Berk, Daniel J. Brestle, Caroline W. Nahas and Gilbert T. Ray for re-election to the Board of Directors.
+The Nominating and Corporate Governance Committee conducted an evaluation and assessment of each director whose term expires in 2014, other than Michael S. Gordon who is retiring from the Board of Directors, for purposes of determining whether to recommend them for nomination for re-election to the Board of Directors.
+After reviewing the assessment results, the Nominating and Corporate Governance Committee determined to make a recommendation to the Board of Directors that Larry A. Kay, Douglas M. Pasquale and Julia A. Stewart be nominated for re-election to the Board of Directors reviewed and accepted the Nominating and Corporate Governance Committee's recommendation and has nominated Larry A. Kay, Douglas M. Pasquale and Julia A. Stewart for re-election to the Board of Directors.